 Monitor your loan.
 Once you’ve applied for a HELOC, register for yourLoanTracker.
 The online portal works as a bridge between you and your mortgage consultant.
-You can review disclosures, sign documents, and work your way through your part of the to-do list.
+Review disclosures, sign documents and work your way through your part of the to-do list.

 Access your credit.
 There are a few ways to tap into your credit:

 Online transfers.
 Sign in to your Wells Fargo account to make instant transfers at any time.